fubicales2016/fogbowcloud.org/content/pages/install-configure-rendezvous.md

 Install and configure rendezvous
 ==========

-The rendezvous component is the discovery service of a fogbow federation, allowing members to find each other.
+The **Rendezvous** is the discovery service that allows fogbow members to find each other in a fogbow federation.

 ## Install from source
 Get the latest code of the project.